South Koreans hold subdued Halloween celebrations a year after party crush killed about 160 people

-SEOUL, South Korea (AP) — Halloween celebrations in South Korea were subdued on the eve of the anniversary of the harrowing party crush that killed about 160 people.
+SEOUL, South Korea (AP) — Halloween celebrations in South Korea were subdued on the eve of the first anniversary of the harrowing party crush that killed about 160 people.

 Many restaurants, bars, department stores and amusement parks are avoiding Halloween-themed events as a sign of respect for the victims.
-Few people clad in Halloween costumes were seen in Seoul’s popular nightlife Itaewon neighborhood, the site of last year’s deadly surge when a large number of revelers and others packed an alley, causing people to fall on each other like dominos.
+Few people clad in Halloween costumes were seen Saturday in Seoul’s popular Itaewon neighborhood, the site of last year’s deadly surge when a large number of revelers and others packed an alley, causing people to fall on each other like dominos.

-The walls of the narrow, sloped alley in Itaewon were plastered with numerous post-it notes with condolence messages, while white flowers were placed on the ground.
+The walls of the narrow, sloped alley in Itaewon were plastered with numerous post-it notes with condolence messages that read “We won’t forget you” or “We’ll remember you.”
+A mourning station established in central Seoul received many visitors, who laid white flowers and burned incense in front of photos of the victims.

+In Seoul’s Hongdae area, another entertainment zone, there were only a small number of people wearing Halloween outfits.

 Authorities have deployed thousands of police, emergency and other officials since Friday for crowd control and safety of pedestrians in Itaewon and 15 other major nightlife districts in Seoul.
-About 200 police officers were separately mobilized to monitor narcotics use and violent crime as well, according to Seoul police.
+About 200 police officers were separately mobilized to monitor narcotics use and violent crime, according to Seoul police.

 “I offer a deep apology again by bearing the sorrow and heavy responsibility for the disaster in my heart,” Seoul Mayor Oh Se-hoon said in a statement Friday.
 “The way to overcome the pains and sorrow of the disaster is preventing this kind of incident from happening again.”